 As part of the Forest Practices Board's 2013 compliance audit program, the Board selected the South Island District as the location for a full scope compliance audit.
 Within the district, the Board selected 10 woodlot licences for audit.
-This is the audit report for woodlot licence W1632, held by Halalt First Nation (Halalt).
+This is the audit report for woodlot licence W0033, held by Penelakut First Nation (Penelakut).
 Results for the other nine woodlot licences are reported separately.

-The Board randomly selected the South Island District and, from the population of licences within the district, noted that woodlot licences had not been audited in recent years.
+The Board randomly selected the South Island District for audit and, from the population of forest licences within the district, noted that woodlot licences had not been audited in recent years.
 The individual woodlot licences were selected for audit based on the level of harvest activity, and not on past performance or geographic location.
 The Board selected all woodlot licences with a cut of greater than 5000 cubic metres within the audit period, which was February 2011 to May 2013.

-Woodlot licence W1632 was awarded to Halalt in 2007 and consists of a total area of 432 hectares, all of which is Crown land.
-The licence is located near Chemainus, just west of the Panorama Ridge subdivision and the Island Highway, south of Ladysmith.
-The licence has an allowable annual cut of 3012 cubic metres per year.
-During the two-year audit period, the holder of licence W1632 harvested approximately 16 100 cubic metres of timber.
+Woodlot licence W0033, near Duncan, was awarded to Penelakut in 2007.
+It is 800 hectares in area, all of which is Crown land.
+The licence is located west of Mount Prevost and south of the Chemainus River.
+It has an allowable annual cut of 4 200 cubic metres per year.
+During the two-year audit period, Penelakut harvested about 32 000 cubic metres of timber.
+Auditors were aware that the licence was in an overcut position and the Ministry of Forests, Lands and Natural Resource Operations is addressing this situation directly with the licensee.